-The Auburn Water District arranges for water samples taken by the customers at pre-determined approved locations to be delivered to the laboratory at the City of Worcester Filtration Plant for analysis for Lead and Copper.
-The results thereof are reported in the attached City of Worcester Water Quality Report.
+The Auburn Water District arranges for water samples taken by the customers at pre- approved locations to be delivered to the laboratory at the City of Worcester Filtration Plant for analysis for lead and copper.
+The District received one MassDEP Notice of Non-Compliance in 2020.
+NON-CE-21-5D00010723-CSA was issued on March 3, 2021 for failure to collect and analyze the lead and copper samples within designated compliance period.
+The samples were collected, and the results thereof are reported below.